 The best desktop computers: What to look for

-The size of a desktop PC also means manufacturers can fit in more powerful components than you’d usually find in a laptop.
-That means if you want to, you can get a desktop PC with a discrete graphics card (rather than an integrated one), which is useful if you’re doing very intensive editing – including video editing.
+The size of a desktop computer also means manufacturers can fit in more powerful components than you’d usually find in a laptop.
+That means if you want to, you can get a desktop computer with a discrete graphics card (rather than one integrated into the central processor), which is useful if you’re doing very intensive editing – including video editing.

-Of course, you can always build your own desktop computer, but while that offers you more flexibility when it comes to power and price (as you source the components yourself), if you don’t have the inclination or know how to build your own PC, then buying a pre-built desktop computer is the way to go.
+Of course, you can always build your own desktop PC tower, but while that offers you more flexibility when it comes to power and price (as you source the components yourself), if you don’t have the inclination or know-how to build your own PC, then buying one of the pre-built desktop computers on this list is the way to go.

-Many PC manufacturers offer a range of customisation options anyway, which means you can tweak things such as processor power, graphics cards and storage space to suit your needs.
+Many desktop computer manufacturers offer a range of customization options anyway, which means you can tweak things such as processor power, graphics cards and storage space at the point of purchase to suit your needs.